 Noise meters were used to record noise level at the sites.
-The site is located along the traffic therefore the noise from the workers, birds and traffic and the likely receptors will be the workers, wildlife during construction and the animals.
+The site is located away from the traffic except Ruhija and Buhoma and therefore the noise from the workers and the likely receptors will be the workers during construction and the animals.